UM-Studios/ZUUM/README.md

 You only need the .exe file unless you want to customize the script.
 Simply run it and follow the instructions on screen.

+## Instructions

+You can download the .exe file by clicking on it then clicking download.
+Simply double click the .exe file to run the script.

 ## Specifications

 Meeting Name will identify the task.
 The task name will be ZoomJoin\[MeetingName\].